mikeoc61/Seismic-Reporting/README.md

 Python3 program which queries earthquake historical data and outputs results sorted by distance from a given coordinate defined in output.py.

-Uses the Haversine formula to calculate distance relative starting coordinate.
+Uses the Haversine formula to calculate distance relative to starting coordinates

 earthquakes.py is the command line version